pymumu/smartdns/en/docs/install/wsl.md

 ```

 Double-click `install.bat` in the `D:\smartdns\package\windows` directory for installation.
-Please enter the password for `WLS ubuntu` when input password.
+Please enter the password for `WSL ubuntu` when input password.

 ## Configuration